craftinc/craftinc-gates/README.md

 With this plugin the server operators (OPs) can create gates that will teleport anyone who enter to a location specific to that gate.
 The hightlights are: __It is so darn easy to use!__ :D and __The gates can look any way you like__ \o/

 Try the ingame command: __/gate__
-Thought first you should take a look at the demonstration bladedpenguin  and karibu6 created:
+Thought first you should take a look at the demonstration oloflarsson and karibu6 created:
 __[http://www.youtube.com/watch?v=L4hyqTpeEaA](http://www.youtube.com/watch?v=L4hyqTpeEaA)__

 ##Commands##